kaspermarstal/bookify/README.md

 	]

+The result will be returned form the cache next time the search is performed.
+GoogleBooks will fallback to normal http reqeusts if superagent argument is left out.

 ## Advanced Usage

-The search method optionally accepts an options object as the second argument.
+The search method optionally accepts an options object.
 See below for an overview of the available options.

-	var books = require('google-books-search');
+	import googleBooks from 'googlebooks';

-	var options = {
+	const options = {
 		key: "YOUR API KEY",
 		field: 'title',
 		offset: 0,